SplitGaussian: Reconstructing Dynamic Scenes via Visual Geometry Decomposition: Introduction

 Let us revisit the Gaussian Splatting process, where each primitive jointly encodes \textbf{visual appearance} (e.g., color defined by spherical harmonic coefficients, opacity) and \textbf{geometry} (e.g., position, rotation, and scaling).
 We argue that such joint modeling underlies many common artifacts in dynamic reconstruction, such as motion leakage into static regions and temporal inconsistencies.
 Existing methods like DeGauss~\cite{DeGauss} (depth-aware compositing), DynaSplat~\cite{dynasplat} (optical flow guidance), and GauFre~\cite{gaufre} (multi-stream processing) attempt to address dynamics, but all suffer from effectively disentangling dynamic and static regions from the underlying meta-representations.

+Specifically, real-world scenes are commonly rendered with global illumination: {\textit{{\textbf{Note (I)}} the motion of dynamic objects changes indirect lighting, cast shadows, and inter-reflections on nearby static surfaces, causing even strictly static geometry to exhibit time-varying radiation.}} Methods that enforce fixed appearance for static gaussian primitives cannot capture such effect, producing flicker or inconsistent shading.
+We therefore introduce a residual appearance model for the static branch, allowing appearance to vary over time while geometry remains fixed.
+By contrast, dynamic Gaussians require no explicit time-varying appearance; \textit{{\textbf{Note (II)}} their evolving geometry suffices to explain motion-induced illumination.
+Adding dynamic appearance residuals creates ambiguity between deformation and appearance, destabilizes motion learning, and often re-introduces flicker.} Hence, explicit appearance modeling is applied only to static Gaussians, whereas dynamics rely on deformation-driven updates to explain appearance changes.

 Motivated by this, we propose to decompose the visual geometry within the gaussian representation to explicitly model dynamic and static regions.
 Specifically, the static part maintains fixed geometry but allows appearance to vary over time, while the dynamic part models time-varying geometry and appearance through a deformation network conditioned on shared spatiotemporal encodings.
-This design effectively decouples motion modeling from background representation, yielding more robust and interpretable reconstructions.
+This design effectively decouples motion modeling from background representation, yielding more robust and interpretable reconstructions as illustrated in Figure~\ref{fig:teaser}.
 We further improve reconstruction by applying visibility-driven pruning to remove low-contribution static Gaussians and introducing a depth-aware pretraining phase for better geometric initialization and depth consistency.
-Our approach yields more stable optimization, temporally consistent reconstructions, and superior visual quality compared to existing methods that use a single deformation field for the entire scene.
 We summarize the key contributions as follows:

 \begin{itemize} \item We introduce an explicit decomposition of Gaussian primitives into static and dynamic components, enabling disentangled modeling of geometry and appearance to improve reconstruction stability. \item We orchestrate a unified framework with shared spatiotemporal encoding, dedicated deformation network, and visibility-driven pruning for efficient and coherent dynamic scene reconstruction from monocular video. \item Extensive experiments demonstrate that our method achieves superior performance in reducing geometric distortions and appearance flickering, outperforming existing state-of-the-art baselines. \end{itemize}